 Eventually, the UW Health Sports Medicine team referred Dr. Kunstman to Dr. Brian Nickel, a UW Health orthopedic surgeon who recommended a partial knee replacement.

-“The beauty of a partial knee replacement is that we only replace the damaged portion of the knee, rather than the entire knee,” Nickel says.
-“If only one of the three sections of the knee is damaged, a patient might be a candidate for a partial, however many people do not qualify because too much of their knee has deteriorated.
+“The beauty of a partial knee replacement is that we only replace the damaged portion of the knee, rather than the entire knee,” Nickel said.
+“If only one of the three sections of the knee is damaged, a patient might be a candidate for a partial; however, many people do not qualify because too much of their knee has deteriorated.
 As a young patient with all knee ligaments intact and damage confined to one area, Dr. Kunstman was a good candidate for a partial replacement.”

-Not only do patients recover faster from partial (versus total) knee replacements, Nickel says, but satisfaction is often greater because existing healthy tissue and bone are preserved.
+Not only do patients recover faster from partial (rather than total) knee replacements, Nickel said, but satisfaction is often greater because existing healthy tissue and bone are preserved.
 This usually results in greater range of motion and knee function.
-The only downside, he says, is that partial knee replacements fail at a slightly higher rate than total knee replacements — about 3 percent per year versus 1 percent per year.
+The only downside, he said, is that partial knee replacements fail at a slightly higher rate than total knee replacements — about 3 percent per year vs. 1 percent per year.

 Like several of his primary care colleagues, Dr. Kunstman wasn’t all that familiar with partial knee replacements.

-“A partial knee replacement is actually more technically challenging than a total knee,” says Nickel, who performs about 400 knee replacements a year, about 10 percent of which are partial replacements.
+“A partial knee replacement is actually more technically challenging than a total knee,” said Nickel, who performs about 400 knee replacements a year, about 10 percent of which are partial replacements.

 Confident in Nickel’s experience and track record of excellent outcomes, Dr. Kunstman decided to move forward.
 A surgery date was set for late June 2022.

-“I arrived at 6 a.m. and was on my way home by noon,” Dr. Kunstman says.
+“I arrived at 6 a.m. and was on my way home by noon,” Dr. Kunstman said.
 “I was up and around with crutches that same day.
-After 3 days, I was walking without crutches.
-Within 3 weeks, I started biking, hiking, and swimming.
+After three days, I was walking without crutches.
+Within three weeks, I started biking, hiking, and swimming.
 There was some temporary surgical pain that everyone has, but the pain from the knee arthritis was entirely gone.”